Aipblock/iptaBlock/README.md

 # iptaBlock
 Block access to certain purpose websites based on a simple script

-- Recommendation: Deploy on the endpoint server
+- Recommendation: Deploy on the last endpoint server

 ## System environment
 - Debian10+